p-adic L-functions for unitary groups

 A different calculation of the local term had been carried out at the time of \cite{HLS}.
 It was not published at the time because of space limitations.
 It was more ad hoc than the present version and applied only when the adelic local components at primes dividing $p$ of an ordinary form could be identified as an explicit function in a principal series.
-The present calculation is more uniform and yields a result in the expected form, multiplied by a volume factor that we have not evaluated explicitly in the present paper.
+The present calculation is more uniform and yields a result in the expected form.

 Before explaining the final factor $c(\pi)$ it is preferable to explain the special hypotheses underlying the formula \ref{plfunction}, which represent the fourth innovation in this project.
 The point $(\lambda_{\pi},\chi)$ belongs to a Hida family, which for the present purposes means a {\it connected} component, which we denote $Y_{\pi,\chi}$, of the space $Y$; in other contexts one works with an {\it irreducible} component.
 The ring of functions on $Y_{\pi,\chi}$ is of the form $\Lambda\hat{\otimes} \TT_{\pi}$, where $\Lambda$ is an Iwasawa algebra attached to $\chi$ and $\TT_{\pi}$ is the localization of the big Hecke algebra at the maximal ideal attached to $\pi$.
 The principal hypotheses are that $\TT_{\pi}$ is Gorenstein, and that the module of ordinary modular forms (or its $\Zp$-dual, to be more precise) is free over $\TT_{\pi}$.